CiscoDevNet/iOAM/M-Anycast/README.md

 instance would equate a POD in Kubernetes) hosted on a set of servers.
 All service instances are assumed to deliver the same service.
-The service is reachable by an Anycast address which would be hosted on one or multiple M-Anycast servers (the picture only shows one M-Anycast server).
+The service is reachable by an Anycast address which would be hosted on one or multiple M-Anycast nodes (the picture only shows one M-Anycast server).
 In addition, all Servers have the Anycast address of the service configured as an alias/secondary address, along with the main/native address.